jamespharper/autoedit/README.md

 #autoedit
-An automated editing script for Microsoft Word
+An automated editing script for Microsoft Word that works with Track Changes

 Written in Visual Basic, version 14.0 (2010)